Queen Tripurasundari of Nepal

-Queen Tripurasundari (रानी ललित त्रिपुरासुन्दरी; 1794 – 6 April 1832), also known as Lalit Tripura Sundari Devi, was a Queen consort of Nepal by marriage to King Rana Bahadur Shah of Nepal.
+Tripurasundari (रानी ललित त्रिपुरासुन्दरी; 1794 – 6 April 1832), also known as Lalit Tripura Sundari Devi, was a queen consort of Nepal by marriage to King Rana Bahadur Shah of Nepal.
 Widowed at a very young age and childless, she served as regent of the kingdom for a long period.
-She was regent for her stepson Girvan Yuddha Bikram Shah in 1806-1819, and for her step-grandson Rajendra in 1819-1832.
+She was regent for her stepson Girvan Yuddha Bikram Shah in 1806–1819, and for her step-grandson Rajendra in 1819–1832.
 She was the first woman to publish literature in Nepal.

 Biography

 Lalit Tripurasundari was born into an influential Nepali family to the feudal military elite of the kingdom.
-It is generally believed that Tripurasundari was from a Thapa family, and Baburam Acharya conjectured that Tripurasundari was possibly the daughter of Bhimsen Thapa's brother Nain Singh Thapa.
+As per historical records, Tripurasundari was from the Thapa family, and the daughter of Bhimsen Thapa's brother Nain Singh Thapa.
 Her siblings included Mathabarsingh Thapa (sometime Prime Minister of Nepal) and Ganesh Kumari Devi, the mother of Jung Bahadur Rana who founded the Rana hegemony over Nepal which lasted over 100 years (1846–1950).

 In 1805 or 1806, Tripurasundari married the king of Nepal, Rana Bahadur Shah.
-This was an intercaste marriage, which was possible due to Bhimsen Thapa's growing influence and power.
 She was the youngest wife of the king.
 At the time, Bahadur Shah was serving as mukhtiyar (executive) for his son and successor, Girvan Yuddha Bikram Shah.
 One year later, Rana Bahadur Shah was assassinated by his half-brother.
 Tripurasundari and Rana Bahadur Shah did not have children.